department-of-veterans-affairs/va.gov-team/products/facilities/facility-locator/research/user-research/screenreader-usability-study/topline-summary.md

   - Listing all the headings on the page (Insert + F6) or (H) for navigating headings one by one
   - Find feature to search the page for keywords (F), _typing "Locations" to find facilities_
   - Listing all the links on a page (Insert + F7), _52 links on the VA.gov homepage_
-  - Navigating through the edit boxes on a page i.e. input fields _JAWS did not identify global search as an edit box_
+  - Navigating through the edit boxes on a page, i.e. input fields _JAWS did not identify global search as an edit box_
-  - Navigating through the buttons on a page _once one participant was informed the page had one_
+  - Navigating through the buttons on a page, _once one participant was informed the page had one_
-  - Using placemarkers (K) _one participant uses them as bookmarks during a browsing session_
+  - Using placemarkers (K), _one participant uses them as bookmarks during a browsing session_

  > P1:"I click H for heading and that’s how most people use JAWS on a web page.
 Reading from top to bottom is very tedious."
 [Later the participant uses H on VA.gov homepage] I first went to va.gov and the first heading that came up is 'Service member benefits'."